-

 Each employee will receive the tax slip form 1721-A1 from their employer, which summarizes the monthly taxes paid by the employer to authorities.
 Form 1721-A1 is needed to prepare the employee’s annual individual income tax return.

 Employment income in Indonesia is subject to tax, regardless of where the salary payment is paid.
-In addition to salary, taxable employment income includes bonuses, commissions, overseas allowances, fixed allowances for education, housing etc. In-kind benefits paid for by the employer, such as company-provided cars and housing, traveling accommodation from home country etc., are not, in most cases, taxable as income to the employee.
-However, it should be noted that payments of these benefits are not tax-deductible by the employer.
-The in-kind benefits could be subject to tax if certain categories of employers provide them.
+In addition to salary, taxable employment income includes bonuses, commissions, overseas allowances, fixed allowances for education, housing etc. In-kind benefits paid for by the employer, such as company-provided cars and housing, traveling accommodation from home country etc.

 There are 2 (two) social security programs in Indonesia, there are BPJS Ketenagakerjaan (BPJS Employment) and BPJS Kesehatan (BPJS Healthcare).
 The expatriate who works for at least 6 (six) months in Indonesia must participate in the BPJS programs.
 Following are the BPJS programs which mandatory to expatriates: